jbkerry/oligo/docs/capture.rst

 .. automodule:: capture
    :platform: Unix

-The image belows show a schematic of how `capture` designs oligos adjacent to the first restriction site of a specified restriction enzyme (DpnII in this example), on the left- and right-hand sides.
+The image below shows a schematic of how `capture` designs oligos adjacent to the first restriction site of a specified restriction enzyme (DpnII in this example), on the left- and right-hand sides.
 In this case the user has supplied viewpoint coordinates at chr2:5500000-5500001 and chr5:63223000-63223001.

 .. figure:: _static/capture_oligo_gen.png

     Schematic of oligo design by `capture`

-It is possible for the designed oligos to overlap, to within 1bp of each other.
-If the viewpoint coordinate is in a fragment with length less than the specified oligo length, no oligos will be generated for that fragment and the error will be logged.
-If the fragment length exactly equals the oligo length, only one oligo be generated.
+It is possible for the designed oligos to overlap, up to within 1bp of each other, when the restriction fragment is less than twice the length of the oligo.
+If the viewpoint coordinate is in a fragment with length less than the specified oligo length, no oligos will be generated for that fragment.
+If the fragment length exactly equals the oligo length, only one oligo will be generated.

 .. note::